iTXTech/Genisys/README.md

 * Our leaders are **@ishitatsuyuki** and **@jasonczc**

 ### License
-Most codes are made by PocketMine team and licensed under LGPL.
+Most codes are made by PocketMine team and licensed under GPLv3.
 Some AI is proprietary, copy is prohibited.

 ### Official Development Documentation
 [Genisys Official Development Documentation Page](http://docs.mcper.cn/en-US/)